getgrav/grav-learn/pages/17/16.grav-premium/18.yetisearch-pro/doc.md

 * Adjust `boost` weights to prioritize title and header matches over body content
 * Use `rerank.demote_prefixes` to push less relevant sections (like API references) lower in results
 * Enable fuzzy search for better typo tolerance, but tune `typo_tolerance` to avoid too many false positives
+* With semantic search on, raise **Minimum Similarity** if loosely related pages show up, or lower **Meaning vs Keywords** if exact keyword matches should win more often

 ### Performance